 \subsection{Datasets}

-To the best of our knowledge, there is currently no well-aligned publicly available multimodal liver tumor CT dataset.
-Therefore, we construct an in-house dataset, mmLiTs, based on multimodal abdominal CT data from Zhongda Hospital, Southeast University.
-After excluding cases with indistinct boundaries across all CTs, the final dataset includes 45 sets of four-phase abdominal CTs with in-plane resolutions of 512 × 512, spacing from 0.6445 mm to 0.9160 mm, slice counts ranging from 45 to 561, and thicknesses between 1.0 mm and 5.0 mm.
-Experienced radiologists manually annotated liver tumors, and the data are randomly split into training, validation, and test sets in a 3:1:1 ratio.
-Given that radiologists often use PVP images to identify tumor margins that are less discernible in other phases, the dataset provides annotations for PVP and attempts to register other modalities to PVP.

-Additionally, we assess the generalizability of our method on the LiTS dataset \cite{lits}.
-Since the LiTS dataset is a unimodal dataset and does not involve multimodal alignment issues, we directly stack its unimodal images four times to match the input requirement of the segmentation model.
-We apply the same processing to all comparison methods, including Diff4MMLiTS, to ensure a fair performance comparison.
+To the best of our knowledge, there is currently no publicly available well-aligned multimodal liver tumor CT dataset.
+Therefore, we construct an in-house dataset from the Second Affiliated Hospital of Southeast University, called mmLiTS. mmLiTS includes 45 sets of four-phase abdominal CTs with in-plane resolution of 512 × 512, spacing from 0.6445 mm to 0.9160 mm, slice counts ranging from 45 to 561, and thicknesses between 1.0 mm and 5.0 mm.
+Liver tumors are manually annotated by experienced radiologists, and the dataset is randomly split into training, validation, and test sets in a 3:1:1 ratio.
+Given that radiologists often rely on PVP images to identify tumor margins that are less discernible in other phases, annotations are provided for PVP.
+To further assess generalizability, we evaluate our method on the LiTS dataset \cite{lits}.
+As LiTS is a unimodal dataset without alignment issues, we replicate each image four times to match the input format required by our segmentation model.